tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 You can also build your own analytics integrations by accessing the experiments and variations active for a given user directly using the `Optimizely.getVisitedExperiments()` and pass that data to internal or other analytics frameworks.
 For more details about this property, you can refer to the [API documentation](/android/help/reference/com/optimizely/Optimizely.html#getVisitedExperiments()).

+When building your own analytics integration, the recommended time to access the `Optimizely.getVisitedExperiments()` data and send that to the analytics framework is in the method `onOptimizelyExperimentViewed(OptimizelyExperimentData experimentState)` which can be found when you add the [OptimizelyEventListener](/android/reference/index.html#adding-an-event-listener) to Optimizely.

 ## Network Settings

 There are only two instances when the Optimizely Android SDK uses a network connection: when downloading the config file (which contains all experiment configuration information) and when returning event tracking data.
 By default, the config file is automatically downloaded every 2 minutes.
 Event tracking data is automatically uploaded whenever the user leaves a screen of your application (on every `Activity.onPause`).
 The Optimizely Android SDK allows you to customize how often these network calls are made by: